ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Trusted Application Manager (TAM):  A TAM is responsible for performing lifecycle management activity on TAs on behalf of TA Signers and Device Administrators.
-This includes creation and deletion of TAs, and may include, for example, over-the-air updates to keep TAs up-to-date and clean up when a version should be removed.
+This includes installation and deletion of TAs, and may include, for example, over-the-air updates to keep TAs up-to-date and clean up when a version should be removed.
 TAMs may provide services that make it easier for